Stanisław Frenkiel

-Stanisław Frenkiel RWA (14 September 1918 in Kraków - 21 June 2001 in London) was a Polish expressionist painter, graphic artist, art historian, teacher, academic and writer.
+Stanisław Frenkiel RWA (14 September 1918 in Kraków – 21 June 2001 in London) was a Polish expressionist painter, graphic artist, art historian, teacher, academic and writer.

 Life

-He was born in the family of Artur-Arnold Frenkiel and his wife Bronisława.
+He was born in the family of Arnold Frenkiel and his wife Bronisława.
 His mother brought him up as a lone parent after his father fell victim to the Spanish flu pandemic in 1919.

 In 1937 he completed his schooling at Kraków's Henryk Sienkiewicz Gimnazjum and entered the Jan Matejko Academy of Fine Arts in the city.
 His lecturers included Władysław Jarocki, Kazimierz Sichulski, Xawery Dunikowski and Eugeniusz Eibisch.
 During the summer vacation of 1939 he set off on an art tour of Paris, by way of Berlin where he stopped off to see the exhibition of Degenerate art put on by the Nazi Party.
 Then in Paris he encountered the work of Moïse Kisling, Jan Wacław Zawadowski, Efraim Mandelbaum, Artur Nacht-Samborski, and in particular Georges Rouault, whose work impressed him greatly.